cedrickchee/cedricchee.com/content/blog/2023-03-18-alpaca-inference/index.md

 1. What if I want to fine-tune Stanford Alpaca myself?

     The Replicate team have repeated the training process and [published a tutorial](https://replicate.com/blog/replicate-alpaca) about how they did it.
 It cost less than $100.

+Update: I've written a simpler tutorial, ["Creating a chatbot using Alpaca native and LangChain".](@/blog/2023-03-22-alpaca-native-langchain-chatbot-tutorial/index.md)

 Original text: [GitHub Gist](https://gist.github.com/cedrickchee/3be95c8ab9f38132382737783bd5d55e)